kanidm/kanidm/book/src/customising.md

 ## Custom CSS

-You can also mount a custom css file over `/hpkg/override.css` in the container to add your own styles.
+You can mount a custom CSS file over `/hpkg/override.css` in the container to add your own styles.
 For example with Docker:

 ```bash